ZSeanYves/markitdown/README.mbt.md

 * macOS (Homebrew): `brew install poppler mupdf`
 * Ubuntu/Debian: `sudo apt-get install poppler-utils mupdf-tools`
 * Arch: `sudo pacman -S poppler mupdf-tools`

+### XLSX / PPTX

+The current XLSX / PPTX implementation path may also rely on **system unzip / package-extraction behavior** in the working environment.

+This is a pragmatic temporary choice: the current in-project decompressed-result representation conflicts with the parser’s preferred internal working shape for these formats, so the implementation currently uses external system-tool behavior where appropriate instead of forcing an unnatural intermediate representation.

 ---